Think about a device that records events by repeatedly pushing a button.

 Seven segment common cathode display | 1 |

-This post elucidates the construction of a simple circuit for a seven segment display counter, incorporating a 555 IC, a decade counter IC 4026 and a seven segment LED of the common cathode type.
+This article describes how to build a basic circuit for a seven segment display counter using a 555 integrated circuit, a decade counter IC 4026 and a common cathode seven segment LED.

-This pulse serves as an input to the IC 4026, which counts each pulse and controls the seven segment LED accordingly.
+The IC 4026 receives this pulse as input counts each pulse and adjusts the seven segment LED accordingly.

-A balanced bias is applied to the pulse through resistor R3 and capacitor C2.
+The pulse is connected to a balanced bias through resistor R3 and capacitor C2.

-The monostable pulse functions as an input to the decade counter IC 4026 incrementing the counter value with each pulse and activating the seven segment LED.
+The monostable pulse serves as an input to the IC 4026 decade counter which activates the seven section LED and increases the counter value with each pulse.

 Formulas: